AlexiWolf/wolf_engine_old/README.md

 ### Platform Support

 Excellent cross-platform support is one of the main goals of Wolf Engine.
-Development is happening primarily on Linux and Windows, so those platforms have the best support currently.
-By release 1.0, all platforms listed below should be well supported.
+The entirety of the engine, with `--all-features` enabled, should work on Rust's Teir 1 platforms, plus select Teir 2 platforms.

+The major supported platforms are:

+- Windows
+- Linux
+- MacOS
+- Andriod
+- IOS
+- WASM

+Failure to build / run on these platforms should be treated as a bug.
+Please create a bug report if you run into any problems.

+#### The Core Module

+The core module is intended to be a highly-portable subset of wolf engine enabling wider platform support, FFI, and support for no-std platforms.
+The core module should theoretically be compatibile with any platform Rust itself can run on.
+However, for no-std platforms, you will very likely need to provide your own no-std-compatible `Context` data, and `EventLoop` implementationon.

 ## Getting Started